-Anomaly detection, also called outlier analysis, is the process of identifying unusual patterns, rare events, atypical behaviors, or outliers of a dataset, which differ significantly from the rest of the data.
+Anomaly detection, also called outlier analysis, is the process of identifying unusual patterns, rare events, atypical behaviors, or outliers of a data set.
+These anomalies differ significantly from the rest of the data.
 Anomalies usually indicate problems, such as equipment malfunction, technical glitches, structural defects, bank frauds, intrusion attempts, or medical complications.

 Uses of data anomaly detection

 Anomaly detection plays a critical role in generating business insights and maintaining core operations.
 Timely detection of anomalies can empower you to prevent problems and curb their cumulative effects on business.

 Data anomaly detection facilitates solving a broad spectrum of real-world problems:

 - Early detection of financial frauds: Financial transactions with customers or partner businesses need to be processed securely.
 Detecting anomalies in transaction patterns can uncover security vulnerabilities and prevent potential frauds.